xavi-burgos99/eymo/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the ~~[issue guidelines](https://github.com/xavi-burgos99/eymo/blob/main/CONTRIBUTING.md)~~ and search for existing and closed issues.
+Please, search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/xavi-burgos99/eymo/issues/new).

-## Contributing

-Please read through our ~~[contributing guidelines](https://reponame/blob/master/CONTRIBUTING.md)~~.
-Included are directions for opening issues, coding standards, and notes on development.

 ## Creators